simonharnqvist/CLAIC/README.rst

    from iclik.inform_crit import claic

-First we need to define a composite likelihood function.
+Things are much easier if we ignore the data, so it's best to design a wrapper function that only takes parameters as input.
+In reality, we would embed the fitted model in the wrapper function, but here we'll just work with a simple dummy function:

 .. code:: python

    def f(params):
-       """I'm a composite likelihood function"""
+       """I'm a dummy function"""
        x, y, z = params
        return x**2 + y**2 + z**2